The definitive guide to leads to business

 Total campaign investment / Number of leads generated

-Helps you understand campaign efficiency, but it should always be analyzed together with lead quality.
+Helps you understand the efficiency of your campaigns, but must always be analyzed alongside lead quality.

 Conversion Rate (by stage)

-(Leads at the final stage / Leads at the initial stage) x 100
+(Leads in the final stage / Leads in the initial stage) x 100

-Identifies bottlenecks and leak points in your sales funnel, allowing you to optimize the process.
+Identifies bottlenecks and drop-off points in your sales funnel, allowing you to optimize the process.

-Shows how much it really costs you to acquire a customer.
-It is the total investment, not just the cost of the lead.
+Shows how much it actually costs you to acquire a client.
+It is the total investment, not just the lead cost.

 Customer Lifetime Value (LTV)

-(Average order value x Purchase frequency) x Average customer lifespan
+(Average deal size x Purchase frequency) x Average customer lifespan

-Estimates the total profit a customer will bring to your company.
-It is the metric that justifies investment in CAC.
+Estimates the total profit a client will bring to your company.
+It is the metric that justifies the investment in CAC.

 LTV:CAC Ratio